Five Types Of Counselors And How They Can Help Your Mental Health

 Rehabilitation counselors support people with disabilities (mental, physical, developmental, and emotional) to help them live independently.
 Rehabilitation counselors help their clients achieve their goals for academics, their career, and even their social life.
 For example, a rehabilitation counselor may help someone with a developmental disability learn new tasks to help build career skills, such as completing financial transactions.

-How to find the right counselor
+How to find the right mental health counselors

 Connecting with the right counselor can take some trial and error, which has the potential to be discouraging.
 Don't be put off if it takes a while to find the right therapist.
 First, if you have insurance, inquire about the scope of your mental health coverage.